 Store at room temperature away from moisture and heat.
 Keep your medicine in a place where no one can use it improperly.

 Do not keep leftover medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, mix the leftover medicine with cat litter or coffee grounds in a sealed plastic bag throw the bag in the trash.

 Since this medicine is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An acetaminophen and tramadol overdose can be fatal, especially in a child or person using acetaminophen and tramadol without a prescription.
+An overdose can be fatal, especially in a child or person using acetaminophen and tramadol without a prescription.
 Overdose symptoms may include severe drowsiness, pinpoint pupils, slow breathing, or no breathing.

 What should I avoid while taking acetaminophen and tramadol?

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.